This post may contain affiliate links. See our affiliate disclaimer here.

 Access to Nature

-In addition to the privacy offered in some boondocking locations, many of the public lands where RVers camper offer easy access to hiking, paddling and other outdoor activities.
+In addition to the solitude offered in some boondocking locations, many of the public lands where RVers camp offer easy access to exploration opportunities, such as hiking, paddling and other outdoor activities.
 Some RVers choose to boondock simply for closer proximity to these activities.

 RVers may also prefer boondocking spots for the views.
 While many campgrounds offer a view of a road or other RVs, the best boondocking campsites offer uninterrupted views of the ocean, desert or mountains.